Brilliant businesses all set for Expo 2018

 The Expo will provide businesses with the chance to network and attend a number of specially programmed workshops on a variety of themes throughout the day,

-Secondary schools throughout East Lindsey are also invited to attend and classes can book onto the school focused workshops.
+Secondary schools throughout East Lindsey are also invited to attend, and classes can book onto special school focused workshops.

 “Our Business Awards were a huge success earlier this year and I’m sure the Expo will follow suit and prove invaluable to all those who attend.”